omise/challenges/README.md

 # Omise, OmiseGO & GO.Exchange Code Challenges

 This repository houses the code challenges for Omise, OmiseGO & GO.Exchange.
-These are small hands-on projects that are very relevant to the tasks you will be working on at us.
+These are small hands-on projects that are very relevant to the tasks you will be working on here.

 ### Ground Rules